aiddata/MCC_Lesotho/documents/Lesotho_RandomForest_Water.md

 ### Building a random forest classification

-The random forest classification is
+We use the first image in the image collection Sentinel2idxCollection as an example to illustrate the process to construct a random forest model for an image classification.
+We now have our imagery and our training data and it's time to run the random forests classification.

-We use the first image in the image collection Sentinel2idxCollection as an example to illustrate the process to construct a random forest model.
+The code below generates the random forest classifier to predict the probability of the occurency of water.
+The classified layer is a probability map, which you can visualize the result by adding the layer to the map.

 ```javascript